emschwartz/html-to-text-comparison/README.md

-# HTML to Text Comparison
+# Rust HTML to Text Comparison

 This compares various Rust crates for extracting text from HTML: